Bruce Irons (surfer): Non-surfing credits

 In 2005, Irons starred in the Volcom funded autobiographical documentary film, entitled The Bruce Movie.
-The film was shot using 16mm, Super 8 and 35mm format and filmed on location in Hawaii, Indonesia, Australia, Tahiti, California, France and South Africa, and whilst popular in the surfing community, did not cut through to mainstream release.
+The film was shot using 16mm, Super 8 and 35mm format and filmed on location in Hawaii, Indonesia, Australia, Tahiti, California, France and South Africa, and while popular in the surfing community, did not cut through to mainstream release.
 Irons was in the cast of the 2007 Australian documentary film about the Sydney surf gang, the Bra Boys, entitled Bra Boys: Blood is Thicker than Water.
 The film's official cast included eleven-time world champion, Kelly Slater, and surfing legends Mark Occhilupo, Irons, Laird Hamilton and approximately 40 other well known surfers.

 Video game appearances

 Irons is a playable character in the video game Kelly Slater's Pro Surfer.